-The parish provides a very important habitat for wildlife supporting a rich variety of birds including birds of prey and other protected species i.e. bats, owls, adders, grass snakes, slow worms, and lizards.
-There is also a wide variety of insect species which add to and enrich the overall health of the local flora and fauna.
+The parish provides a very important habitat for wildlife and supports a rich fauna including many species of bird, including birds of prey and other protected species i.e., bats, owls, adders, grass snakes, slow worms, and lizards.
+There is also a wide variety of insect species which support and enrich the overall health of the local flora and fauna.
 Almost the whole parish is within the defined habitat of the Cirl Bunting, a rare and protected species which is offered extra special protection.